hangxiaotian/CEEF/README.md

 Real-World Image Dehazing".
 This manuscript submitted to IEEE Transactions on Multimedia, Dec.
 2020

-Note that: When removing the synthetic fog image, the parameters of gamma correction are selected as $\lamda = 1, 2, 3$
+Note that: When removing the synthetic fog image, the parameters of gamma correction are selected as $\gamma = 1, 2, 3$

 Edited by Xiaoning Liu.